A classic cocktail of Bourbon & bubbles

 Built in 1905, the Seelbach Hotel is Louisville's oldest hotel and home to one of the city's signature cocktails.
 The hotel is also known for being the establishment where author F. Scott Fitzgerald met the charismatic mobster and notorious bootlegger George Remus, who purportedly inspired the main character for his classic novel the Great Gatsby.

-The hotel’s prohibition inspired Seelbach Cocktail gives tribute to the roaring 20s by mixing Bourbon, champagne, bitters, Grand Marnier and an orange to garnish.
+The hotel’s prohibition inspired Seelbach Cocktail gives tribute to the roaring 20s by mixing Bourbon, champagne, bitters, orange liqueur and an orange to garnish.
 It’s also said that the Bourbon of choice for the cocktail must be Old Forester, as the distillery was located just a few blocks away on Whiskey Row when the hotel opened in the early 1900s.

 Build in a flute glass in the order given and garnish with an orange peel.